crossorigin="anonymous">

 Titanium Construction

-The outer shell of the Oura Ring is made from titanium, a material renowned for its strength, lightweight properties, and corrosion resistance.
+The outer shell of the Oura Ring is made of titanium, a material renowned for its strength, lightweight, and corrosion resistance.
 Titanium’s inherent durability makes it ideal for daily wear, withstanding accidental bumps, scratches, and exposure to moisture without degrading.
 This metal has been extensively used in aerospace and medical devices due to its resistance to rust and corrosion, proving ideal for a device intended to encounter water frequently.

 Diamond-Like Carbon (DLC) Coating

 To enhance the ring’s surface hardness and scratch resistance, the Oura Ring features a Diamond-Like Carbon coating.
 DLC is a robust, thin film that protects against micro-abrasions and adds to the ring’s overall durability.
 It also forms a barrier that helps keep water and other contaminants from penetrating the device’s sensitive internal components.
-This coating contributes significantly to the ring’s ability to maintain its water resistance even through extensive daily use.
+This coating significantly enhances the ring’s ability to maintain its water resistance even with extensive daily use.

 Together, titanium and DLC provide an excellent foundation for water resistance.
-The materials resist corrosion caused by water, sweat, salt, and even chlorine, which commonly affect metals in wearable devices.
+The materials resist corrosion from water, sweat, salt, and even chlorine, which commonly corrode metals in wearable devices.
 These elements ensure the ring’s aesthetic appeal and structural integrity last longer under wet conditions.

 The interior design also incorporates thoughtfully engineered seals that prevent water ingress into the electronic components, supporting the 10ATM rating.
 The combination of premium materials positions the Oura Ring as a durable and reliable device for users who want uninterrupted biometric tracking regardless of moisture exposure.